goongoguma/node.js-practice/note.md

 2. Just before fetch, render loading message and empty p
 3. If error, render error
 4. If no error, render location and forecast
 5. Test your work!
-Search fro errors and for valid locations
+Search for errors and for valid locations
   ```js
   weatherForm.addEventListener('submit', e => {
     e.preventDefault();